wassermanlab/OpenFlexTyper/documentation/documentation.md

  FlexTyper is a tool which enables the creation of an FM-index of raw, next generation sequencing data to enable rapid and flexible sequence queries.

 - \subpage installation "Installation Instructions"
-- \subpage searchexample "Example of FlexTyper Search"
+- \subpage search "How to search with FlexTyper "
 - \subpage indexexample "Example of FlexTyper Index"

 ### For detailed code documentation, see: